 Content disclosure: This course does not focus on any product or service.

-Course Outline (11 hours 22 minutes) At the end of the course is a quiz with 25 questions.
-You have 2 hours and 3 attempts to complete the quiz and receive your certificate of attendance.
+Course Outline (11 hours 22 minutes) At the end of the course is a quiz is provided.

 Hours 1-2 Structural Rehabilitation of the Cervical Spine & Relationship to Chiropractic.